iotserver24/custom-ai/README.md

-This demo makes use of [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to maintain state.
-We have better solutions available (more coming soon).
+This project makes use of [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to maintain state.
+We have better solutions available (more coming soon). please dont forget to update your system prompt in [index.tsx](src/index.tsx) and [script.js](public/static/script.js)

 This is a template repository.
 Please feel free to create your own repository from this one by using the "Use this template" button.
 It's right next to the ⭐️ this repo button, which you could totally do as well if you wanted to.